neurobin/rlotp/README.rst

 - Throttle (rate limit) brute-force attacks against your application's login functionality (see RFC 4226, section 7.3)
 - When implementing a "greenfield" application, consider supporting `FIDO U2F <https://en.wikipedia.org/wiki/Universal_2nd_Factor>`_/`WebAuthn <https://www.w3.org/TR/webauthn/>`_ in
-  addition to HOTP/TOTP.
+  addition to or instead of HOTP/TOTP.
 U2F uses asymmetric cryptography to avoid using a shared secret design, which strengthens your MFA solution against server-side attacks.
 Hardware U2F also sequesters the client secret in a dedicated single-purpose device, which strengthens your clients against client-side attacks.
 And by automating scoping of credentials to relying party IDs (application origin/domain names), U2F adds protection against phishing attacks.
   One implementation of FIDO U2F/WebAuthn is PyOTP's sister project, `PyWARP <https://github.com/pyauth/pywarp>`_.

 We also recommend that implementers read the
 `OWASP Authentication Cheat Sheet